fractaldotbox/talks/hacking-hackathons/slides.md

 - What are some themes organizers/judges looking for?

 - Showcase for Techstack?
-Tools for our deentralizeation/Privacy/Identity?
+Tools for Decentralizeation/Privacy/Identity?

 - What are other teams building?